PLNech/workshop-algolia-zenika/README.md

 </details>

-## Improve the search result display
+## Improve the search result display with a better template
 > *Use a HTML template for displaying the hits and some css to make it pretty*

 - In `index.html`, notice the `<script id="templateSearch-hit" language="x-template">` node: we will use this template to enrich the display of our search results